-Depression is a mental illness, but it can affect your body as well as your mind.
-Sleep problems, for example, can be a symptom of depression.
-Trouble falling asleep or staying asleep is common in people who are depressed.
-But some people with depression may find that they sleep too much.
+Depression can affect your body as well as your mind.
+Trouble falling or staying asleep is common in people who are depressed.
+But some may find that they get too much shut-eye.

 Fatigue and Exhaustion

 Our brains and digestive systems are strongly connected, which is why many of us get stomachaches or nausea when we're stressed or worried.

 Changes in Appetite or Weight

 Some people feel less hungry when they get depressed.
 Others can't stop eating.
 The result can be weight gain or loss, along with lack of energy.